Travel Safeguards: How to Stop Your Valuables Going Missing on the Road

 • A small amount of cash

-We usually use one of these options:
+We usually use one of these options to keep those items on us:

 • Money belt under our clothes (not stylish, but it works)